Acepie/Public-Portfolio-Projects/README.md

 ## C# Projects:

-##### -2D Sidescroller Demo
+##### -PigeonHold

-Simple Unity scene showcasing a custom player controller

-Player has ability to run, jump, and wall jump

-Animations based on player state
+Unity VR game created for global game jam 2018

+Players grab pigeons, attach letters to them, and send them to different locations based on the message attached

 ##### -Painter